Brian Hoffman, PhD, is the Director at HUCAS and Associate Professor of Anthropology at Hamline University.

 Erin Dinneen, MA, is an Archaeology Specialist Supervisor for HUCAS.
 Her work over the past decade has taken her from Alaska to Kiribati, and now back home to Minnesota, participating in Phase I, II, and III archaeological projects.
 She has spent the last few years collaborating on burial recoveries.

-Desiree Haggberg, Registered Archaeologist 28081, is the Osteology Repository Supervisor for HUCAS and has more than seven years experience in the field and lab identifying, recovering, and studying human and faunal bone, cataloging, and performing collections management tasks.
+Desiree Haggberg, Registered Archaeologist 28081, is the Osteology Repository Supervisor for HUCAS and has more than eight years experience in the field and lab identifying, recovering, and studying human and faunal bone, cataloging, and performing collections management tasks.
 She has worked on several burial recovery and monitoring projects as well as Phase I and II investigations.

 Forest Seaberg-Wood is the Archaeology Laboratory Supervisor for HUCAS.
 She has 10 years of experience working in both the field and laboratory, including Phase I and II investigations, cataloging, artifact analysis, and collections management.